Find out what happens at an arbitration hearing when you face off with the insurance company over your personal injury claim.

-Both sides have the option of making an opening statement.
+The disputing parties have the option of making an opening statement.
 Then each side will present their case without interruption.
 After each side’s presentation, the other side may ask questions, but it’s not required.
 Arbitrators rely primarily on the evidence, not on the arguments of one side or the other.

 You’ll present your evidence first because you are the petitioner and have the burden of making your case.
 If you’re disputing a third-party claim, you bear the burden of proof to show the insured person or business is liable for your injuries, as well as the scope of your injuries and pain and suffering.

 If you’re fighting your own insurance company, you will have to prove the scope of your damages, and why they should pay your compensation demand.

 Theoretically, the opposition doesn’t have to say a word.
 You started the original personal injury claim, and it’s up to you to prove its merit.

 The insurance company’s attorney will likely pick up where the adjuster left off and continue to oppose your demand for compensation.
 The company’s attorney knows you’ll probably walk away with some money, but their job is to do everything possible to minimize that amount.

 Arbitration rules aren’t as strict as those in court proceedings.
 For example, you can bring your medical records to document your injuries and treatment from a car accident.
 You won’t need to hire expert witnesses to justify why you needed to be off work for your injuries.

 Hearsay is admissible, but will likely be discounted by the arbitrator, so don’t rely on it to support your case.
 (Hearsay is repeating what someone else said when the person isn’t there to back it up.)